endlessm/eos-knowledge-lib/docs/api/domain.md

 Each record is accompanied by JSON metadata describing its title, its license, its tags, and other various kinds, along with content for it.
-This metadata is placed in the shard, indexed by its "EKN ID", a 20-byte identifier.
+This metadata is placed in the shard, indexed by its "ID", a 20-byte identifier.

 The motivation for this setup was to cut down on the use of Xapian for